 I have an accountability buddy that I get on a Zoom call with every other week to share successes, challenges, and goals with.
 We encourage each other and help each other to stay on track.
 It’s made a huge difference for me in developing long-term habits and mindset changes.

 6. Focus on your long-term vision

 Look beyond today and visualize the long-term future you want for yourself.
 What do you see after you shift your mindset, do the thing, or meet the goal?
-Make a vision board, write it down in detail, or just start each day reminding yourself of your long term vision for yourself.
+Make a vision board, write it in a journal in detail, or just start each day reminding yourself of your long term vision for yourself.

-Betty Lochner is a human resources consultant, business coach, and trainer in workplace communications.
-She offers several online courses to help individuals and teams communicate better.
-She is the author of two books on communication, and a journal, Intentional Gratitude.
+Betty Lochner is a human resources consultant, and expert in workplace communications.
+She is the author of several books on communication, and a journal, Intentional Gratitude.

-Sign up here for and excerpt from her journal 7 Days of Gratitude.
+Sign up here for a free excerpt from her Intentional Gratitude Journal: 7 Days of Gratitude.